top of page

 Let's sew.

-I want to tell my children
+I want to tell the children

 I teach children how to sew kimonos.
-If they can sew them themselves, they will naturally acquire the knowledge to wear and care for them.
+If they can sew by themselves, they will naturally acquire the knowledge to wear and care for them.
 I hope that they will start preparing kimonos little by little from an early age and wear them a lot.

 Wearing a carefully tailored and cherished kimono will firm up your mind and body and make you feel enriched.